PavanRangani/docs/docs/prd/philanthropy/grant.md

 #### Custom

 - `Payments` which are already `Paid`, Can't be Edited/Deleted during `Edit Grant`.

 ##### UI Requirement

-Already paid payments are shown in table.
+- Already paid payments are shown in table.
 Mockup of [Custom Grant Edit dialog](https://drive.google.com/file/d/1BkJFRecBTWVCmQJrKLS_-XQoCzkbfwan/view)
+  - Primary sorting on descending order of Scheduled Date and secondary sorting on descending order of Approved amount.
+  - If the Paid payment notes are large than it will appear in second line.

 ## Delete Grant/Contribution